 In 2016, Set 111 of TheSaint John’s Bible Heritage Edition (SJB) became a permanent addition to Berea College’s extensive collection of Bibles and religious texts housed in Hutchins Library Special Collections & Archives.
 One SJB volume is always on display in the Library lobby and may be viewed when the Library is open.
-Other SJB volumes may be viewed by appointment in Special Collections & Archives.
+Other SJB volumes may be viewed in the Special Collections and Archives reading room by appointment.

 Weaving together word and image, world-renowned calligrapher Jackson and an international team of illustrators celebrate the message of the Old Testament prophets in hand-ground pigments, gold leaf, and elegant script.
 A stunning reproduction of the first illuminated Bible commissioned since the invention of the printing press.